The late Pat Smullen

 of mine throughout my career until he retired, and he is a vicious man in a finish.
 So to go ding dong over two miles with him, going at it for the final three furlongs, and to beat him by a head was pretty special,” Pat lamented.

-> Speaking in 2015, Pat envisaged having "eight or maybe ten good years left as a jockey," not knowing the fate that lay before him in 2018.
+Speaking in 2015, Pat envisaged having "eight or maybe ten good years left as a jockey," not knowing the fate that lay before him in 2018.
 He said: "I suppose after that Frances and I will look to develop the farm into a small stud farm, maybe producing a few high-quality horses too.
-I think the buzz you get from riding a proper Group 1 horse is something that jockeys who have already moved on will say is the part of the sport they miss most, and I don’t think you’d ever replace it to be perfectly honest," he told me at the time.
+I think the buzz you get from riding a proper Group 1 horse is something that jockeys who have already moved on will say is the part of the sport they miss most, and I don’t think you’d ever replace it to be perfectly honest."

-> My abiding memory of my only interview with him was his drive.
+My abiding memory of my only interview with him was his drive.
 The setbacks in his career he trundled through.
 He brushed them off, changed the silks and went again.
 I watched him win the Epsom Derby the year after this interview and felt proud.
 Proud that he was from my home county and proud of the fact that he had achieved his dream.
 When he was riding ponies for Joanna Morgan, he was rounding Tattenham Corner in his mind, and he got there, and he's there still.

 As he said himself during his illness: "Sure life is full of setbacks, you just have to deal with it.
 You have to face it, what else do you do?
 Lie down and give up?
 You can't do that."

 Rest in peace, Pat Smullen.

 Subscribe or register today to discover more from DonegalLive.ie

 Buy the e-paper of the Donegal Democrat, Donegal People's Press, Donegal Post and Inish Times here for instant access to Donegal's premier news titles.